gitlab-sshd

 PROXY protocol support

-When a load balancer is used in front of gitlab-sshd
+When a load balancer is used in front of gitlab-sshd, GitLab reports the IP

 address of the proxy instead of the actual IP address of the client. gitlab-sshd